-Fish is sucked out of the vessel hold onto a dewatering belt that takes the fish to a hopper, where it is weighed, before being pumped to the fish pits.
+Fish is sucked out of the fishing vessel's hold onto a dewatering belt which takes it to a hopper, where it is weighed before being pumped to the fish storage tanks.

 Drainage on conveyer belts

 The fish slides onto a conveyor belt via a rotating valve.
-Most drainage takes place here, before the fish is turned over onto a second conveyor belt for further drainage, which results in dryer raw fish at the processing point.
+Most water drainage takes place here, before the fish is turned over onto a second conveyor belt for further water drainage.

-After the fishmeal has been produced in the factory, it is transported to the bagging facility using air to the bagging facility.
+Fishmeal is produced by cooking, pressing and drying the raw fish.
+Once produced, it is transported to the bagging facility where it is put into bags for export.
 An automatic sampler valve takes a sample for every 1 000 kg fishmeal that goes to the bagging facility.
 For every batch, a bag of sample fishmeal is collected.